neogeny/TatSu/docs/use.rst

                 [--whitespace CHARACTERS] [--help] [--version]
                 GRAMMAR

-    Tatsu (for "grammar compiler") takes a grammar in a variation of EBNF as input, and outputs a memoizing PEG/Packrat parser in Python.
+    TatSu takes a grammar in a variation of EBNF as input, and outputs a memoizing PEG/Packrat parser in Python.

     positional arguments:
     GRAMMAR               the filename of the Tatsu grammar to parse